Let’s face it. The default wallpapers on the Mac gets boring after a few weeks. And setting new wallpaper manually is tiresome.

 If you want to have weather and time related information right in front of you all the time, then Live Wallpaper HD is worthy of your attention.

-Is Wallpaper Wizard 2 or Live Desktop Live Wallpaper for you?
 If you always have multiple apps open on your Mac, perhaps not, as you probably don’t pay much attention to the background image.
-However, if you like seeing gorgeous wallpapers on your Mac’s screen, these two apps make it easy and fun to do just that.
+However, if you like seeing gorgeous wallpapers on your Mac’s screen, these three picks make it easy and fun to do just that.

 Well, you can do most stuff manually, for free.
 You can also find a song you like on iTunes in under 10 minutes, but why would you want to do that if there’s Spotify with millions of songs that are already there and already good?
 I guess it all boils down to how much you want/like/need what the app does, and if paying a few bucks can spare you the time and pain it takes, it’s probably worth it.